 A Tragic Anniversary: August 1619 and the Beginning of a 400 Year Legacy

-Four hundred years ago this month, in late August 1619, a destructive and evil idea was introduced to the American colonies, and ever since our society has struggled to eradicate the germs of racial superiority that have ravaged our souls.
+Four hundred years ago this month, in late August of 1619, a destructive and evil idea was introduced to the American colonies.
+Since then, our society has struggled to eradicate the germs of racial superiority that have ravaged our souls.

 As our country continues to live with the reality of racial disparities and struggles to heal from the wounds of racism, it helps to look back at our history in order to understand that this sickness has shaped and molded our culture for 400 years.
 That has been the fruitful result of leading several Sankofa journeys with groups of black and white pastors to visit the civil rights landmarks in the South.

 For almost half a millennia this Great Experiment we celebrate as the United States has also been maligned by the idea that one race was superior to others.
 White supremacy was the subconscious thought that allowed Black children to be taken from their mothers and sold at auction during slavery.

 White supremacy was the understood military code that led to the Tuskegee Airman – WWII aviators became one of the most highly respected fighter groups of World War II, yet their flight group was created solely because the black airmen were perceived to be mentally and physically inferior to white airmen.
 White supremacy was the root of the racial hatred that incited mob violence and vigilante lynching of more than 4,000 African Americans in the US between 1877 and 1954 (including Elias Clayton, Elmer Jackson, and Isaac McGhie on June 15, 1920 in Duluth, MN).

 As students of the Bible we understand the deep roots of sin that carry over from generation to generation.
 We learn that the whole human race lives under the curse of sin because of Adam’s original sin.
 We read Daniel, Isaiah,